 Successful candidates will attend Volunteer Recruit School, evenings and weekends.
 Attendance may be waived with proof of completion of a recognized state fire resident academy, at Fire District 1 discretion.

-Snohomish County Fire District 1 actively encourages members of diverse communities to apply.
+South Snohomish County Fire & Rescue actively encourages members of diverse communities to apply.
 It is our policy that persons shall not be discrimination against in employment because of race, national origin, creed, religion, gender, age (40+), marital status, sexual orientation, disabled veteran status or disability.

-Snohomish County Fire District 1 values diversity and strives to have a diverse work force and is committed to Equal Employment Opportunities and Affirmative Action.
+South Snohomish County Fire & Rescue values diversity and strives to have a diverse work force and is committed to Equal Employment Opportunities and Affirmative Action.